sferlin/NetConfEval/dataset/README.md

 The result will be saved in `datasets/step_2_code_gen.jsonl` by default.
 You can change the folder by specifying the `--results_path` argument.

-The dataset contains both the input user prompt (without preliminary system prompts) in the `input` column and a series of test cases to run on the generated code in the `tests` column.
+The dataset contains both the input user prompt (without preliminary system prompts) in the `prompt` column and a series of test cases to run on the generated code in the `tests` column.

 To run the tests, you need to JSON decode the `tests` field.
 This will give you a dict with an incremental index as key and the test body as value.
 It is recommended to run the tests in order, following the index key.
 You need the `pytest` package to run the tests.